DuendeInexistente/Cirque/ShortStories/stars.md

 Fireclay blinked a few times, surprised by this, before answering.
 "Yellow, you're red-- You're too hot."

 And yellow also paused at this, then said.
 "This unit is aware of it's temperature."
-It paused for a split second, then turned around to walk out of the room, it's rods starting to sparkle.
+It paused for a split second, then turned around to walk out of the room, it's leg rods starting to sparkle.
 "This unit will now continue readying to assist with the bug season."

  "Yellow, I can still hug you later."
 Rushed to say Fireclay, still surprised by how off yellow was being today.
 "If you really wanted it."